How many scoops of protein powder?

 Scoops are often included in the packaging and scoop sizes vary.
 In other words, different manufacturers use different scoops.
 You therefore cannot use any scoop and expect an accurate serving size.
 You must use the scoop included in the original packaging.

 Not all manufacturers use scoops. drink wholesome, for instance, does not include scoops in its packaging.
-A scoop is by no means necessary for an accurate serving size, and we feel that the convenience of having a scoop does not justify the plastic waste it generates. <any of our customers are subscribers, meaning that they buy one or more bags a month.
+A scoop is by no means necessary for an accurate serving size, and we feel that the convenience of having a scoop does not justify the plastic waste it generates.
+Many of our customers are subscribers, meaning that they buy one or more bags a month.
 If we were to include scoops, hundreds of customers would receive 12 + scoops each year, which is a lot of wasted plastic.
-Instead of scoops, we list our serving size in cups.
-One serving of our chocolate protein powder, for instance, is “about ½ cup.”
+Instead of scoops, we list our serving size in tablespoons.
+One serving of our chocolate protein powder, for instance, is “about 6 tbsp.”

 Weigh your scoop for an accurate serving.